-This Sequoia sempervirens is just a little big larger than the giant redwood near Avenue of the Giants and Rockefeller Forest in the Bull Creek Flats area.
-This one in in Prairie Creek redwoods is more or less available to visit all year long, whereas the one down south can be inaccessible when the creek level rises in winter.
+This Sequoia sempervirens is just a little big larger than the Giant redwood near Avenue of the Giants in the Bull Creek Flats area down Mattole Rd..
+This redwood in Prairie Creek is available all year long, whereas the one down south is rather inaccessible when Bull Creek rises in winter.
 Although Drury Parkway may have gates closed for winter blow-down of debris, the big redwood is within walking distance of the visitor center.

 North of this big redwood is one of the tallest Coast Redwoods in the park, although you may not be able to tell.
 But you may catch a glimpse of an unusual trunk that Dr. Steve Sillett of HSU was shown circling in a National Geographic / Nat Geo Discovery Channel video.